mannan-sikder/chatbot/README.md

 # chatbot
-this is my testing chatbot site using javascript
+this is my testing chatbot site using javascript you can check live preview: https://mannan-sikder.github.io/chatbot/